Comprehensive Emergency Operations Management Plan

 Weston Mountain Digital Radio Association (W7NEO) Comprehensive Emergency Operations Management Plan.

-To better enable the W7NEO digital voice repeater system to effectively provide a valuable resource to our local community in the event of a natural or man-made disaster by the establishment and clarification of operating procedures and responsibilities.
+To better enable the W7NEO repeater system (Hereafter referred to as “The system”) to effectively provide a valuable resource to our local community in the event of a natural or man-made disaster by the establishment and clarification of operating procedures and responsibilities.
 In addition, outlining specifically how the system will and will not be allowed to be utilized by outside interests during such times thereby preserving the core values of our organization.

-National Incident Management System (NIMS) Operational response conditions are as follows:
+1.2 National Incident Management System (NIMS) Operational response conditions as it applies to NGO entities are as follows:

 - The incident complexity is NIMS Type 5 or 4, and all communications needs are being handled through commercial services, there is no need for additional communications resources.